sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 and provide a few lines of context around every difference.

 .. code-block:: php
-    :caption: Error output when an array comparison of a long array fails
+    :caption: Output when an array comparison of a long array fails
     :name: writing-tests-for-phpunit.error-output.examples.LongArrayDiffTest.php

     <?php declare(strict_types=1);